-David recommends ZEISS Digital Lenses for patients experiencing discomforts as a result of digital eye strain.
-ZEISS Digital Lenses are sharply focused on the use of digital devices such as e-readers or smartphones.
 Special optimisation of the near zone takes into account the typical movements of the eyes and shorter reading distance required by these devices.
 This design optimally supports the ciliary muscle, therefore making it easier for the wearer to focus their vision in the near and distance ranges.
 This may help to prevent symptoms of fatigue.

 If you’re experiencing Digital Eye Strain, book an appointment online to see Mark or David.